 which, by convexity, is within the deterministic-extrema polytope in a higher-cardinality scenario, where a shared auxiliary input $I_*:=\{0,1\}$ is included for all parties.
 The local interventions on this classical process are given by

 so that

-Furthermore, the extremal points of this set of correlations are deterministic: this follows from noting that local interventions in Eq.~\eqref{eq:clcorr} can be assumed to be deterministic without loss of generality and any classical process within the deterministic-extrema polytope is expressible as a convex mixture over deterministic classical processes.
-Hence, the deterministically consistent correlations in any correlational scenario form a convex polytope with deterministic vertices.
+Furthermore, the extremal points of this set of correlations are deterministic: this follows from noting that local interventions in Eq.~\eqref{eq:clcorr} can be assumed to be deterministic without loss of generality and any classical process within the deterministic-extrema polytope is expressible as a convex mixture over process functions \cite{BW16}.
+Hence, the nomic correlations in any correlational scenario form a convex polytope with deterministic vertices.
 We term this the \textit{nomic polytope} of the scenario, generalizing the Bell polytope in the same scenario.